 My life is too complicated.
 I feel like I am always rushing to get somewhere.
 Most of our time is spent in the car.
 I feel like I don’t spend any quality time with my family let alone spending time taking care of me.
-What suggestions do you have for getting my life under control?
+What suggestions do you have for simplifying my life and getting it under control?

 We rush through traffic to get to work and we rush back again to pick up the children to get to the next sporting event or lesson.
 Then we get frustrated.
 We forget how to talk to each other.
 Most of us have felt that our lives are too complicated at one time or another especially in today’s world where we try to achieve more, get more and do more.

 One of the ways to uncomplicate our lives is through a contrary movement called Simplification.
 It can be hard to do, but the rewards can be great.